February 2025

 Old Greenbelt Theater

-On December 19 at 8:00pm is American Psycho (Mary Harron, 2000), part of the "Cult Classics" series shown on the third Thursday of the month.
+On February 20 at 8:00pm is The Twilight Saga: New Moon (Chris Weitz, 2009) part of the "Cult Classics" series shown on the third Thursday of the month.

 Alden Theater